 The Company uses the liability method in accounting for income taxes as required by SFAS No. 109, Accounting for Income Taxes, or SFAS 109.
 The Company follows Financial Accounting Standards Interpretation No. 48, Accounting for Uncertainty in Income Taxes, or FIN 48, which clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements in accordance with SFAS 109.
-Under SFAS 109, deferred tax assets and liabilities are recognized for operating loss and tax credit carryforwards and for the future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Under SFAS 109, deferred tax assets and liabilities are recorded for operating loss and tax credit carryforwards and for the future tax consequences attributable to the differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the results of operations in the period that includes the enactment date.
 A valuation allowance is recorded to reduce the carrying amounts of deferred tax assets unless it is more likely than not that such assets will be realized.
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 FIN 48 also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosures and transition.
-The Company's policy is to classify any interest recognized in accordance with FIN 48 as interest expense and to classify any penalties recognized in accordance with FIN 48 as an expense other than income tax expense.
+The Company's policy is to classify any interest recognized in accordance with FIN 48 as an expense other than income tax expense.

-Because the Company has incurred cumulative operating losses since inception, all tax years remain open to examination by major jurisdictions.
-The Company is eligible to receive a refundable research and development tax credit provided initially under the Housing Assistance Tax Act of 2008 and extended by the American Recovery and Reinvestment Act of 2009 in lieu of claiming "bonus depreciation," and has recorded a corresponding income tax benefit of \$73,000 for the three months ended March 31, 2009.
+Because the Company has incurred taxable losses since inception, all tax years remain open to examination by major jurisdictions.
+The Company is eligible to receive a refundable research and development tax credit provided initially under the Housing Assistance Tax Act of 2008 and extended by the American Recovery and Reinvestment Act of 2009 in lieu of claiming "bonus depreciation," and has recorded a corresponding income tax benefit of \$73,000 for the six months ended June 30, 2009.